platipodium/mossco-code/doc/reference_manual/src/recipes/r01_getm_parallel.markdown

-# Recipe #01: GETM parallel in MOSSCO
+# Recipe #01: Running both GETM and MOSSCO/GETM

 This recipe describes how to get a GETM test case running in parallel within MOSSCO.